Fauldhouse: Geography

+Atop the hill there is a small statue of Buddha on the hill's trig point.
+The Leven Seat Klostoph Buddha used to sit on the water trough at the bottom of the hill.
+It was frequently carried to the trig point and back down but now sits permanently at the top.
+Over the years it has been painted white from its original grey and more recently, gold.

 Sports

 Football

 The local football club is Fauldhouse United, winners of the Scottish Junior Cup in 1946, who now play in the East of Scotland Football League.

 In 2001, the Fauldhouse Foxes BC was formed, later known as Fauldhouse FCA.
 They now operate with teams ranging from Under 9 up to Under 19.
 The Under 13s won the Scottish Cup in 2011, beating Syngenta Juveniles 3–0 in the final.

 Golf

 To the south of Fauldhouse is the 18-hole Greenburn Golf Course which was founded in 1892, but has been on its present site for around 50 years.
 Trains run through the course over a viaduct.

 Cricket

 The local cricket club is Fauldhouse Victoria.
 They were established in 1855, and are one of the oldest clubs in Scotland.
 The 1st team plays in the East of Scotland Division 1.

+As of 28 June 2023 no trace of the cricket club as an active club can be found.
+The last activity seems to have been in East League division three in 2018.

 Swimming

 The swimming club in Fauldhouse is called the Fauldhouse Penguins.
 They are part of the swimming development programme in West Lothian called Swim West Lothian (SWL).